 - Approve or reject tasks in the workflow assigned to a user

-- Create, edit and delete a quote
+- Create, edit, and delete a sales or purchase quote

 - Create, edit, delete personal information

-- Enter timesheets for Jobs
+- Enter job time sheets for approval

 - Use the Power Apps or Power Automate Use Rights with the Dynamics 365 license

 To share a report, does the recipient need a Team Member license?